Golf in Hawaii

 The Magic Isle is known for its beauty—and so are its golf courses.
 Maui has two distinct areas where the bulk of the accommodations and golf resorts are situated.
 West Maui, which features the bustling old whaling village of Lahaina, delivers 36 holes at both the Kaanapali Beach Resort and the Kapalua Resort.
 South Maui, which lies in the wake of Haleakala, is home to two resorts, Wailea (54 holes) and Makena (36 holes).
 Four other Maui courses are located between in Wailuku and Pukalani.

 Kauai offers nine courses at seven golf venues ranging from Kukuiolono's charming 9-hole layout with spectacular views of Niihau to resort courses that have once hosted LPGA events and the PGA of America's Grand Slam of Golf.
 Three major resorts dominate the Kauai golfscape: Princeville on the spectacular North Shore, which offers 45 holes at two locations (Prince & Makai), Kauai Lagoons' 36 holes (Kiele & Mokihana) nestled near the Lihue airport, and the 18-hole Poipu Bay Golf Course along Kauai's southern coastline.
 Independent daily fee courses are found in Poipu at Kiahuna Golf Course and in Lihue at the Puakea Golf Course.

-Lanai features The Experience at Koele, an 18-hole championship course designed by legends Greg Norman and Ted Robinson.
-The signature 17th hole magnificently drops into a valley more than 200 feet below the tee-box.
 Along the southern coast, Jack Nicklaus created one of his most famous masterpieces, the Manele Golf Course.
 Set along sea cliffs, this target-style course offers unsurpassed views of the Pacific Ocean.
-Both courses consistently rank among the best in the world by travel publications and guides.
+It consistently rank among the best in the world by travel publications and guides.

 The golf on laid-back Molokai is as unassuming as you might expect it to be.
 At the lovely Ironwood Hills Golf Course, a nine-hole public track built in 1928, it's okay to just show up for a tee time.
 There are no golf pros.
 Not even a clubhouse.
 Just 3,088 yards of upcountry pasture with splendid view.